dimkr/yodi/README.md

 ## Implementation

 yodi's backend is a partial **and non-conformant** [MQTT v3.1.1](http://docs.oasis-open.org/mqtt/mqtt/v3.1.1/os/mqtt-v3.1.1-os.html) broker, implemented in [Go](https://golang.org/).
 Right now, it supports QoS levels 0 and 1 to some degree and ignores large portions of the standard.

+The client and the broker use [WebSocket](https://tools.ietf.org/html/rfc6455) as the underlying transport.

 The backend is designed to be horizontally scalable; therefore, data like queued messages is saved in [Redis](https://redis.io/).